How to Insulate a Garage Door

 Additional Tips and Considerations

-When you’re insulating your garage door for a DIY project, keep a few things in mind.
+When insulating your garage door for a DIY project, keep a few things in mind.
 These tips can make your work better at saving energy, controlling temperature, and reducing noise.

 Add a 3/4″ gap between the door and the insulation.
 This gap boosts the insulation’s power by acting as an extra shield against temperature changes.
 Stick the insulation panels to the door’s outer edge to make this gap or use foam spacers.